Chapter 1: Draven

 “Welcome to Katie’s Kloset,” I yawned.
 One of them was glued to their phone and the other two sounded like they were talking about some sort of beach party later in the afternoon.

 “Oh, for sure, Stacey.
 Without a doubt!”
-The mousy brown-haired friend beamed.
+The mousy, brown-haired friend beamed.

-I wanted to cut in and say the yellow color of the fabric made her complexion appear sallow, but I didn’t want to have to deal with them.
+I wanted to cut in and say the yellow color of the fabric made her complexion appear sallow, but I didn’t want to deal with them.
 They perused a little longer, piling up outfits in their arms.

-“Of course,” I forced a tight smile as I grabbed the keys from under the register.
+“Of course.”
+I forced a tight smile as I grabbed the keys from under the register.
 I pursed my lips tightly to keep the snide remarks at bay as I led them to the back.
 The brown-haired friend tossed a bunch of her clothes at me, and I caught them out of reflex.

 “I changed my mind about those,” she said.
 I huffed in disbelief.

 “Hey, how about you actually use some manners?
 My name is Briar, if you can read name tags.
-Also, it only takes two seconds to show basic human decency and ask me questions nicely,” I snapped.
+Also, it only takes two seconds to show basic human decency and ask me questions nicely,” I reprimanded.
 The blonde girl scoffed and stepped in front of her friend.

 My boss, Emilio Stevenson, limped with his cane to the register, his lips drawn in as if tasting something sour.